-The Youth Leadership Program is a workshop consisting of eight one- to two-hour sessions that enable those under the age of 18 to develop their communication and leadership skills through practical experience.
+The Youth Leadership Program is a workshop consisting of eight one- to two-hour sessions that enable those between the ages of 14 and 18 to develop their communication and leadership skills through practical experience.
 The program is presented during or after school, or on weekends.
 In the workshop, young people will learn how to:

 - Evaluate their own speaking ability

 - Give impromptu talks